Our Programs in the Schools and Continuing Education

-It’s never too early to start saving for college, especially with college costs increasing every year.
+Coin for college (Woo-hoo!)—it’s never too early to start saving for college, especially with college costs increasing every year.
 Extra Credit Union gives students a helping hand by proudly awarding the Richard J. Spence Scholarship to five graduating high school seniors each year.
 The multiple scholarships include:

 - One $2,000 scholarship

 - Two $1,000 scholarships

 Our scholarship recipients are determined by a committee and selected based on: